wowtransfer/wowtransfer-php-client/README.md

 Application divides in two parts:

-1. Current area - this is part for users (players).
+1. Frontend - this is part for users (players).

-2. Admin - this is part for administrations, allow create, delete and update transfers, create and delete the characters.
+2. Backend - this is part for administrations, allow create, delete and update transfers, create and delete the characters.

 ## Requirements